The latest information on portable batteries, now essential for hikers

 Shock resistance

-Supported temperature range
+Applicable temperature range

 Point 4: Weight and size

-Point 5: Interface types and number
+Point 5: Types and number of interfaces

 summary